 This morning you will experience entrancing Sydney Harbor on a cruise which will reveal the true beauty of this unparalleled scenic waterway.
 Cruising among a plethora of ferries, sailboats and commercial vessels you view the many attractions of perhaps the most beautiful natural harbor on the planet.
 Your experience will include the attractive harbor side residential communities that line Middle Harbor.
 Your afternoon is free to explore the limitless attractions of the harbor city on your own.
 Tonight enjoy a tour farewell dinner celebrating your In-depth exploration of the magnificent island continent of Australia.

-Daily Activity: Walk as a group to Circular Quay ferry apx. .5 miles.
+Daily Activity: Walk as a group to Circular Quay ferry apx.
+1 mile.
 Afternoon free time exploring in Sydney.